magento/devdocs/guides/v2.0/migration/migration-troubleshooting.md

 Some Magento 1 entities (in most cases, coming from extensions) do not exist in the Magento 2 database.

-This message appears because the Data Migration Tool runs internal tests to verify that database tables and fields are consistent between *source* (Magento 1) and *destination* (Magento 2).
+This message appears because the Data Migration Tool runs internal tests to verify that tables and fields are consistent between *source* (Magento 1) and *destination* (Magento 2) databases.

 #### Possible solutions